Convert your 35 ACT score to SAT equivalent and understand what it means for college admissions.

 If you love standardized tests you could try one more time, but realistically a 35 is already essentially a done deal.

-Of course, top schools have low admit rates, so even a 35 is technically "reach" at Harvard or Stanford, but it means you're scoring at their level of admittees.
+Of course, top schools have low admit rates, so even a 35 is technically "reach" at Harvard or Stanford, but it means you are scoring at their level of admittees.
 A 35 is one of the best possible scores and puts you in the same range as most admitted students at elite universities.

-You'll also likely qualify for significant merit scholarships at many schools.
+You will also likely qualify for significant merit scholarships at many schools.

 That said, some students still opt to try the SAT "just because."
 Taking both tests can never hurt - it might snag a slightly higher composite or qualify you for specific scholarship cutoffs.